Celebrating Nutfield's 300th Anniversary

-Also, to get more info as it develops, sign up for our upcoming Nutfield History Newsletter:
+Be sure to also Like the 300th Facebook page.
+To get more info as it develops, sign up for our eventual Nutfield History Newsletter:

 Celebration activities will run over several months so that every group can conduct their own 300th activities without schedule competition.
 Initial thoughts for the beginning and end of the Nutfield 300th Celebration are:

 Celebration activities kick off at First Parish Church in East Derry (where the first settlers first settled) in April, 2019 (the anniversary of when they arrived).

 Major town activities are foreseen around June for WIndham's Strawberry Festival, July 4th for Derry, and August for Londonderry's Old Home Days.

 Celebration activities conclude in conjunction with DerryFest in September.